cuda::experimental::uninitialized_buffer#

 -

-inline uninitialized_buffer(__resource __mr, const size_t __count)
+inline uninitialized_buffer(__resource __mr, const size_t __count)#

-Constructs a
+Constructs an

 uninitialized_buffer

-, allocating sufficient storage for__count
+and allocates sufficient storage for__count

 elements through__mr